anytizer/sargam-blog.lmms/README.md

 And it feels like as in this audio file - [listen](random.ogg) | [XPT File](random.xpt) for LMMS (import this file in piano roll editor) | [Project File](random.mmpz)

-## Other possibilities
+## Other Possibilities

 ### Finding out raag name of an existing SARGAM

 If you fill up SARGAM, it can give you the possible raags that matches it.
 There are always a multiple match due to:
 * Some notes are skipped in your SARGAM.
 * It really matches to many other raags.